 KNOW BEFORE YOU GO

-Before you go to India, you might want to know some important things that will help you understand this amazing country and its culture.
-So here is some very interesting information I have learnt since travelling to India that I wish to share with you.
+Planning a trip to India in the future?
+You might want to know some important things about India, that will help you understand this amazing country and its culture.
+Here is some very interesting information I have learnt since travelling to India that I wish to share with you.

 General Details About India